Electroneutrality breakdown in nanopore arrays: Results and Discussion

 We approximate the overall channel conductance as:

 which can be rendered dimensionless:

 where $c_\mathrm{ref}$ is arbitrarily chosen to be 1 mM.
 The corresponding cation transference number, or fraction of current carried by the cation, is:

 The dimensionless conductance and cation transference number are shown in Fig. 8, for a channel with the sample parameters: $L=$ 100 nm, $R=$ 1 nm, $\epsilon_m=10\epsilon_0$, $\epsilon_w=80\epsilon_0$, and $T=$ 300 K. The plateau in conductance does not occur when electroneutrality breakdown is present.
 The decrease in conductance at low concentration has been experimentally observed in Refs. ~\cite{secchi2016scaling} and ~\cite{yao2019strong}, but the effects were ascribed to surface reactions and electrokinetic coupling, respectively.
-However, as channels become closely spaced or strongly interacting, their behavior returns to the plateau behavior.
-Furthermore, electroneutrality breakdown at low concentrations leads to a cation transference number that does not saturate at $t_+=1$.
+Here, the large resistance through the pore is expected at low concentration due to electroneutrality breakdown, since fewer counterions are present as charge carriers.
+As channels become closely spaced or strongly interacting, their behavior returns to the plateau behavior.
+The presence of electroneutrality breakdown does not rule out the previous explanations for deviations from the conductance plateau at low concentrations.
+However, the charge regulation reactions and electrokinetic effects might be less sensitive to the interactions of the pores.
+In addition to electroneutrality breakdown, experiments might also include resistances incurred from microchannel domains that connect to the nanopore.\cite{green2016interplay, green2014effect} In terms of the transference number, electroneutrality breakdown at low concentrations leads to a cation transference number that does not saturate at $t_+=1$, again due to the reduction in screening counterions.
 Another practically significant quantity is the capacitance of a conducting nanotube embedded in a membrane dielectric medium, which is explored in the Supplemental Information.
 Electroneutrality breakdown can be used to increase the effective capacitance per unit pore area at low ionic concentrations.
 However, the capacitance per total membrane area and per total membrane volume do not benefit from electroneutrality breakdown, since the dense channel spacing reduces the effectiveness of electroneutrality breakdown.

 Nanoconfined domains are most ubiquitous in biological membranes, where protein channels selectively conduct specific ions.
 The selectivity filter in ion channels are at the molecular scale, with a radii on the order of single angstroms ~\cite{malasics2009protein}.
 In our model thus far, the radius of the channel signifies the accessible area for the \textit{ion centers}, which becomes negligible in true molecular confinement, $R\rightarrow 0$.
 Therefore, we expect electroneutrality breakdown to be critical in describing the conduction of ions through protein channels.
 In the absence of an electroneutrality constraint, molecular separation in the selectivity filter would instead rely on specific chemical interactions or energy barriers to enter the pore ~\cite{EPSZTEIN2019316}.
 Closely spaced channels on the order of the membrane thickness $\sim 10$ nm could interact electrostatically with each other, leading to ensemble gating and ion conduction events.